Rlx 1.2.0

 Loading a Project

-Pressing the encoder above the LOAD label loads the selected project.
+Pressing any encoder above the project list loads the selected project.
 If the project is already loaded, pressing the encoder will reload the project.
 Please note that reloading a project will overwrite any unsaved changes.

 Creating a New Project